-\\\ PROPOSED\\\ For FY23/24, Sworn employees will receive an average market of 2.03% on July 1, 2023.
+For FY23/24, Sworn employees received an average market of 2.03% on July 1, 2023.
 Wage increases ranged from 0% to 4.44% to maintain each individual's rank's position in the market.
 Sixty-eight civilian positions were reviewed in this year's cycle, and thirty-five were proposed to be reclassified to a higher pay rate.
-As a result, those employees will see increases ranging from 3% to 6%.
-In addition, the proposed CPI-U was 3% for sworn and 4% for civilian employees.
+As a result, those employees received increases ranging from 3% to 6%.
+In addition, the CPI-U was 3% for sworn and 4% for civilian employees.
 Civilian employees will receive an additional 1% COLA since the "top third" compensation target is still a priority but haven't adopted the concept yet.